-NURS 470 Independent Study This is an elective course which allows for the pursuit of a special topic or project within diverse community settings under the guidance of a faculty member.
+This is an elective course which allows for the pursuit of a special topic or project within diverse community settings under the guidance of a faculty member.
 This opportunity combines the research process with an opportunity to integrate previous learning and apply it to the study of some elective area of interest in nursing.
-This course is available for honor students or by special permission of the Director of the Nursing Department.
-1-3 credits.
+This course is available for honor students or by special permission of the Dean of Nursing (1-3 credits).